 Chest Wall Deformities (pectus excavatum and carinatum)

-When significant deformity of the chest wall has occurred, we treat these anomalies (pectus deformities) with minimally invasive approaches and also with traditional techniques.
+When significant deformity of the chest wall has occurred, we treat these anomalies (pectus deformities) with minimally-invasive approaches and traditional techniques.
 We also treat Poland's syndrome and other abnormalities of chest wall development.